-Faculty is encouraged to use the last week of instruction for assimilative or integrative activities wherever instructionally appropriate.
+Faculty members are encouraged to use the last week of instruction for assimilative or integrative activities wherever instructionally appropriate.
 No tests of any kind, except for short (less than 15 minutes) quizzes or science lab practicals, may be given during the last week of instruction.
+All courses will end with some "culminating experience," a final examination, project-based assessment or portfolio that integrates the learning of the whole semester.